onesnowyday/POPO-Text/README.md

 2. Extract the ZIP file
 3. Go to Manage Extensions
 4. Turn on Developer Mode
-5. Click "Load Unpacked" and choose the file you just downloaded
+5. Click "Load Unpacked" and choose the folder you just extracted

 ## Usage